Romaine Winter Salad

 2 Stalks of Celery (finely chopped)

-A Handful of Cilantro (finely chopped, as garnish or mixed in)
+A Handful of Cilantro (finely chopped, as a garnish or mixed in)

 2 Cups of Illinois White Crookneck Squash (halved, de-seeded, roasted, & squash meat removed)